-If you’re an expat planning to travel, take up a short-term job offer, or make a more permanent move to the UK, you’ll need to consider applying for a visa or an Electronic Travel Authorisation (ETA), depending on your nationality.
-The visa process and availability of certain types vary, so it’s key to know which one fits your situation before booking your flight.
+If you plan to travel, take up a short-term job offer, or make a more permanent move to the UK, you’ll need to consider applying for a visa or an Electronic Travel Authorisation (ETA), depending on your nationality.
+Visa processes and availability vary, so it’s key to know which one fits your situation before booking your flight.

 The UK uses a points-based immigration system that applies equally to both EU and non-EU nationals.
-Irish nationals, however, can continue to visit, live, and work freely in the UK.
-If you’re an EU, EEA, or Swiss citizen, you can still visit the UK for up to six months without needing a visa.
-But if you’re planning to work, study, or stay longer, you’ll need to apply for the appropriate visa.
-Options range from work visas to study or family visas.
+Irish nationals can continue to visit, live, and work freely in the UK.
+If you’re an EU, EEA, or Swiss citizen, you can still visit the UK for up to six months, but since April 2025, you’ll need an ETA for visits.
+Planning to work, study, or stay longer means applying for the appropriate visa.

-The official GOV.UK website is the best source for up-to-date information on UK visas and immigration.
-Alternatively, your local embassy or consulate can offer guidance on the latest requirements for your nationality.
+The official GOV.UK website provides the most up-to-date information on UK visas and immigration.
+Your local embassy or consulate can also offer guidance on the latest requirements for your nationality.

 Useful links

-You won’t be able to use your EU, EEA, or Swiss national ID card to enter the UK unless you meet specific conditions, such as having settled or pre-settled status under the EU Settlement Scheme, holding a frontier worker permit, or other similar situations.
+Citizens of EU, EEA, and Switzerland can visit for up to six months with an ETA and can still use ePassport gates at UK borders for faster entry.
+You cannot use EU, EEA, or Swiss national ID cards to enter the UK unless you have settled or pre-settled status under the EU Settlement Scheme, hold a frontier worker permit or meet other specific conditions.

 To obtain a visitor visa, you’ll need to show you intend to leave the UK at the end of your visit – providing proof of onward travel and demonstrating sufficient funds for your stay.
-Bear in mind, you cannot work, access public funds, or get married while in the UK on a visitor visa.
+You cannot work, access public funds, or get married while in the UK on a visitor visa.

 Useful links